IlyaKornienko/cs50/README.md

 # This code is from the cs50 course.
 My learning plan:
 - [x] 1.
 HTML and CSS
-  - [ ] Task - Create a custom frontend for Google Search, Google Image Search, and Google Advanced Search.
+  - [ ] task - create a custom frontend for Google Search, Google Image Search, and Google Advanced Search.
 - [ ] 2.
 Git
 - [ ] 3.
 Python
 - [ ] 4.
 Django